Dartegnian/Dartegnian/README.md

 Starting December 10, 2020, all commits are signed and can be verified with [my public key](public_key.asc?raw=true).

-I have a domain hosted via Route 53 (Cloudflare for DNS), https://dartegnian.com, which hosts a few websites:
+I have a domain hosted via Route 53 (with Cloudflare for DNS), https://dartegnian.com, which hosts a few websites:

 | **Website**                                          | **Description**                                                                                                        | **Technology**                       | **Platform**                       |
 |---------------------------------------------------|---------------------------------------------------------------------------------------------------|------------------------|------------------------------------|